cms-santiloopz/hugo-training/notes/general.md

 create the single and list templates.
 Also, in the front matter of your .md you HAVE to switch `type = <section name>` to the name of the section.
 In this case it would have been `type : "dir"`

-* The `baseof` template is a Higher Level Template, which means every single page is going to implement it.
-You can see an example in about-to-rescue project.

 * Hugo Funtions
 Can only be used inside the `layouts` folder.
 The syntax is as follows:
 ```